EKS Default Namespace Deletion Incident Response Guide

 Step 5: Workload Inspection

-After recovery, inspect existing workloads for normal operation.
+After recovery, inspect that existing workloads are functioning normally.

 5-1.
 Workload Status Inspection